Select Video Clip...

-Charles Rangel is congressman from New York, representing East and Central Harlem, the Upper West Side, and Washington Heights/Inwood.
-In 2007, he was named Chairman of the Committee on Ways and Means, one of the most powerful committees in the U.S. Congress.
-He has served in Congress since 1970.
+Charles Rangel served continuously as a United States congressman from New York, representing East and Central Harlem, the Upper West Side, and Washington Heights/Inwood from 1971 to 2017.
+In 2007, he was named Chairman of the Committee on Ways and Means, one of the most powerful committees in the U.S. Congress and served as chair until March of 2010.

 As a member of the House Judiciary Committee in 1973, Rangel voted to impeach Richard Nixon.
 In 1974, he became Chair of the Congressional Black Caucus and became the first black member of the House Ways and Means Committee.